seL4/docs/Developing/Building/Using.md

 ninja
 ```

-And the resulting binaries will be placed in the `images/` directory
+And the resulting binaries will be placed in the `images/` subdirectory

 ### Configuration